Thiru-G/Nymble_Firmware_task/Nymble/ReadMe.md

 #Note

 ## PC Code :
-Use [FirmwareTask.py](/FirmwareTask.py/) to use simple console based PC Code Use [PC_Code_UI.py](/PC_Code_UI.py) to use GUI based PC Code
+- Use [Pc_Code_simple.py](/Nymble/Pc_Code_simple.py) to use simple console based PC Code.
+- Use [PC_Code_UI.py](/Nymble/PC_Code_UI.py) to use GUI based PC Code.

 ## Firmware :
-- Firmware is contructed using a simple logical approach.
-As the requirement was to use CPP based firmware and a well structured and scalable one this is the solution.
-Single Sketch solution also available.
+The Firmware is contructed using a simple logical approach.
+Since the requirement was to use CPP based firmware with structured and scalable features, this is one such solution.
+A Single Sketch solution is also available.